AbdoelMadjid/starter-laravel-10-smartadmin/README.md

 ## About The Project

 This application is an application for student competency achievements which is used as a report card for independent curriculum students.
-This application uses the [smartadmin](https://wrapbootstrap.com/user/MyOrange) template.
+This application uses the <a href="https://wrapbootstrap.com/user/MyOrange" target="_blank"> smartadmin </a> template.
 The Student Competency Achievement application was created to simplify the process of assessing teaching and learning activities at SMKN 1 Kadipaten.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>